Chad Finchum

 James Chadwick Finchum (born September 22, 1994) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Cup Series, driving the No. 66 Ford Mustang Dark Horse for Garage 66.
-He has also previously competed in the NASCAR Xfinity Series and the ARCA Menards Series East.
+He currently competes part-time in the NASCAR Cup Series, driving the No. 66 Ford Mustang Dark Horse for Garage 66, and part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 35/55 Chevrolet Camaro SS for Joey Gase Motorsports with Scott Osteen.
+He has also previously competed in the ARCA Menards Series East.

 Racing career

 Early years

 Finchum began racing at the age of seven, starting his career racing go-karts at Dumplin Valley Raceway in Tennessee.
 By the age of thirteen he had logged 200 go-kart wins on dirt and asphalt.
 He then moved to full-bodied cars, often racing late models at Kingsport Speedway in Tennessee, and also competed in Bandolero and Legends cars in Charlotte Motor Speedway's Summer Shootout.
 He would win the Tennessee NASCAR Whelen All-American Series championship in 2010.

 NASCAR

 Finchum drove his first four K&N Pro Series East races in 2011 with Lori Williams, who had given Daniel Suárez and Jesus Hernandez rides previously.
 Finchum scored two top-ten finishes that first year, finishing seventh at Bowman Gray Stadium and Gresham Motorsports Park.
 He joined Spraker Racing in 2012, finishing seventh again at Bristol Motor Speedway but not finding success in his other three starts.
 One start with Spraker in 2013 yielded a DNF at Bristol.
 Finchum then started 2015 driving for his own team but then associated with Martin-McClure Racing later in the year.
 In only his third start with the team, and his first in 2016, Finchum won the K&N race at Bristol.
 Starting from the fourth position, Finchum passed polesitter and leader Harrison Burton thirteen laps into the race and never looked back.
 In a late restart Finchum held off future NASCAR national series drivers Kyle Benjamin, Justin Haley, Kaz Grala and Todd Gilliland.
 Focusing on the Xfinity Series in 2017, Finchum ran one K&N race, recording a fifth at Bristol.